GuillemFo/Minishell/Infor/readme.md

 06/02/24 Expansor->
 been trying to understand anna's code for 3h now.
 Been told to focus on my part and then merge the codes. might need a flag to check if it has a $ so we might need to expand

+existencial crisis.
+Should redo my way to interpret data in order to be more useful in one function or adapt and extend what i have...?
+I know the answer but dont want to do it :(